 The ACT offers the flexibility of a paper-and-pencil test, which is a better fit for students who find screens tiring or prefer to work things out in a physical test booklet.

 The optional ACT Science section is another major differentiator.
 It doesn’t test specific scientific knowledge.
 Instead, it measures a student’s ability to read charts and understand scientific arguments.
-For students interested in pursuing awesome STEM careers, this section can be an opportunity to showcase their data interpretation skills.

 Finally, the Math sections test different strengths.
 The SAT focuses heavily on algebra and provides a formula sheet.
 The ACT covers a broader range of topics and requires students to have key formulas memorized, which means avoiding common math mistakes through solid preparation is key.

-The SAT may be a better fit if your child works methodically and prefers having more time to think through each question.
+The SAT may be a better fit if your student works methodically and prefers having more time to think through each question.
 Students who excel in algebra, appreciate having a formula sheet, and feel comfortable taking tests on a computer often feel more at home with the SAT’s digital format.

 Is One Test Easier Than the Other?